MinhQuangQu/ems-database-project/README.md

 ### 👥 **Register/Login**

-    Register with typing username and password
+    Register by typing your username and password

 ------------------------------------------------------------------------